sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L11_Enable_Dynamic_Configuration_and_Feature_Flags.md

        ![](images/36.pipelinesuccess.png)

-      The CD definition consists of the following tasks:
-       - **Resources**: it is prepared to automatically trigger based on CI pipeline completion.
-It also downloads the repository for the bicep file.
-       - **AzureResourceManagerTemplateDeployment**: Deploys the Azure Web App using bicep template.

   7. Your pipeline will take a name based on the project name.
 Let's **rename** it for identifying the pipeline better.
 Go to **Pipelines(1)>Pipelines(2)** and          click on the recently created pipeline.
 Click on the **ellipsis(3)** and **Rename/move(4)** option.
 Name it **eshoponweb-cd-webapp-code(5)** and click on          **Save(6)**.

      ![](images/37.rename-1.png)